rozek/y-websocket/README.md

 docker run -d -v XXX:/cert -p YYY:1234 --restart=always -it y-websocket
 ```

-where `XXX` is the path to a folder on the "host system" (i.e., the computer running Docker and its containers) containing your server certificate files and `YYY` is the host's TCP port that should be mapped onto the container's port 1234 (if you don't want to change the port number, simply set `YYY` to `1234`)
+where `XXX` is the path to a folder on the "host system" (i.e., the computer running Docker and its containers) containing your server certificate files, and `YYY` is the host's TCP port that should be mapped onto the container's port 1234 (if you don't want to change the port number, simply set `YYY` to `1234`)

 If you don't want to run the Docker container in the background, just omit the `-d` flag.
-If you don't want the container to be restarted after a reboot or upon a crash, simple omit the `--restart=always` argument
+If you don't want the container to be restarted after a reboot or upon a crash, simply omit `--restart=always`.

 ### Client Code: